IT21 - Lump Sum Payments (Redundancy/Retirement)

 In some cases Redundancy/Retirement payment may affect entitlement to some Social Welfare payments.
 For further details please contact Information Section, Department of Social Protection Tel.
 01- 704 3000 or your Local Social Welfare Office.

-4-year time limit: A claim for tax relief must be made within four years after the end of the tax year to which the claim relates.
+Time Limit for Repayment Claims: A claim for repayment of tax must be made within four years after the end of the tax year to which the claim relates.

 Accessibility: If you are a person with a disability and require this leaflet in an alternative format the Revenue Access Officer can be contacted at email@example.com